🔍 공개 퀴즈 검색

 1. The character's past behavior and personality ✓

-2. The chapter length
+2. The length of each chapter

-3. The book's cover
+3. The book's cover design

 4. Only what you want to happen